papimenon/docs/docs/pages/connect.md

 ## Introduction

-Existing Multi-Agent Systems (MAS) provide convenient ways to build Multi-Agent applications that combine various agents and enable them to communicate with each other.
+Existing Multi-Agent Systems (MAS) provide convenient ways to build Multi-Agent Applications (MAAs) that combine various agents and enable them to communicate with each other.
 Such communication occurs within the MAS using internal mechanisms and APIs.

-Building the Internet of Agents requires agents built by different parties, potentially for different MAS and potentially running in different locations to interact.
+Building the Internet of Agents (IoA) requires agents built by different parties, potentially for different MAS and potentially running in different locations to interact.

 While interaction between co-located agents implemented through the same MAS is trivial, it is harder in case the agents are not natively compatible or in case they run in different locations.

 We propose a solution where all agents are able to communicate over the network using a standard protocol to interoperate.
-We call it the **Agent Connect Protocol**, we also interchangeably use the acronym **ACP** to refer to it.
+We call it the **Agent Connect Protocol** (**ACP**).

-This document describes the main requirements and design principles of ACP.
+This document describes the main requirements and design principles of the ACP.

-The current specification of ACP can be found [here](https://agntcy.github.io/acp-spec), ACP Software Development Kit can be found [here](https://agntcy.github.io/acp-sdk).
+The current specification of the ACP can be found [here](https://spec.acp.agntcy.org/).

 ## ACP Requirements